 - I have fallen in love with Greek yogurt as of late and I highly recommend using this in the recipe.
 I have tried it with regular yogurt and honestly, there is no comparison.
-In the UK, greek yogurt is pretty easy to get your hands on – I get mine from Aldi.
-You can also make Greek yogurt yourself too, it’s not too tedious – see this!
+In the UK, greek-style yogurt is pretty easy to get your hands on – I get mine from Aldi.
 If you can’t get greek yogurt for this recipe, I recommend using full-fat regular yogurt.

 - Chicken thigh boneless works BEST for this – I said this earlier too but want to repeat for added weight.
 For reals, the texture of chicken thigh boneless is so GOOD I don’t think I can ever go back to having chicken breast.

 - When using the black pepper to season if needed, please do not use black pepper powder.
 It will really darken the colour of the paste, whereas coarsely ground pepper does not.
 You can see in the pictures – the green really shines through – with the addition of black pepper powder it will dull down.
 Use coarsely ground black pepper (I use TRS brand but any is fine, you can even grind it yourself at home from peppercorns).